 - Cost Analysis: Add up everything—materials, printing, your time, and don't forget those pesky overheads.

 - Competitive Pricing: Check out what others are charging, but hey, your work is unique, so price it that way.

 - Psychological Pricing: Ever wonder why stuff is priced at $19.99 instead of $20?
 It's a mind game, and it works.
 Check out this blog post about pricing-Psychological Pricing and the Big-Time Boost It Offers Businesses (hubspot.com)

 You've made your masterpiece; now let's get it in front of people.
 The next step is sharing it, but you must create some CANVA mockups.
 I create a template I use over and over with each product.
 This saves me time, plus it looks good that all my mockups look similar.

-- Online Platforms: Etsy is cool, but having your website is cooler.
+Online Platforms: Etsy is cool, but having your website is cooler.
 Or why not both?
-I also put on my Payhip Store- Pam's Printables.

 - Social Media: Instagram and Pinterest are your new best friends.
 Post, share, repeat.

-- SEO: Keywords are key.
+- SEO: Keywords are essential.
 Make sure people can find your digital wall art when they Google it.